Is It Possible to Have an Amicable Divorce?

 When couples decide to divorce and part ways, the transition can be more difficult if the divorcing parties let their emotions get the best of them.
 Couples who engage in highly contested disputes during their divorces often end up spending significantly more money.
 Below, we explain a strategy that divorcing couples can take advantage of if they want to have an amicable divorce.

 Consider Using a Mediator

-If you want to avoid the hassle and cost of going to court to have a judge settle your disputes, then you should consider using a meditator.
-A meditator is a neutral professional who will work with both spouses to help them reach compromises on contentious issues.
-It is important to note that the meditator doesn’t represent a specific spouse.
+If you want to avoid the hassle and cost of going to court to have a judge settle your disputes, then you should consider using a mediator.
+A mediator is a neutral professional who will work with both spouses to help them reach compromises on contentious issues.
+It is important to note that the mediator doesn’t represent a specific spouse.
 Instead, the role of the mediator is to facilitate a mutually acceptable agreement between the divorcing couple.